 These are seriously great hiking snacks!

-The best price can be found with this variety pack of 4 different flavors (8 packs total).
+The best price can be found with this variety pack of 8 different flavors.

 If you're new to the concept of organic backpacking food, a word of warning: this high quality convenient food is not cheap.